SAD Lamps vs Red Light Therapy: How to Choose the Best Light Therapy Lamp For You

 Used for skin rejuvenation, fitness and recovery, sleep, inflammation, joint pain, and general balance & energy.

 - Backed by thousands of peer-reviewed clinical studies and trials.

 - Help people get the healthy light they need every day, no matter the weather.

 Devices like Joovv use LEDs that deliver both red and NIR light to your cells.
 This is just like the wavelengths of light your body needs from natural sunlight, minus any heat or UV rays that can damage the skin.

-Light therapy lamps are less regulated: Light therapy lamps used for SAD are essentially just illumination devices, so they aren’t regulated like a health or wellness product.
+SAD lamps are less regulated: Light therapy lamps used for SAD are essentially just illumination devices, so they aren’t regulated like a health or wellness product.
 That means you see a lot of cut rate, untested lamps out there.

 - Red light devices offer a wider range of benefits: LED light therapy devices have far more potential benefits.
 Red light therapy has been widely studied and tested in clinical trials and medical settings.
 Bottom line: Red light therapy devices have a lot more potential upside for your health than simple lamps.